 June 23, 2020

-Blood type is associated with the severity of COVID-19
+Blood type is associated with severity of COVID-19

-A study published in the New England Journal of Medicine June 17, 2020, reported on genetic analysis done on samples from more than 1900 severely ill patients in Spain and Italy.
-Patients had respiratory failure due to COVID-19 that was confirmed with RNA testing.
-Samples from these severely ill patients were compared to those from more than 2000 healthy controls, some of whom may have had COVID-19 but had only mild or no symptoms.
-Researchers found that genetic locus 3p21.31 and locus 9q34.2 were significantly associated with respiratory failure due to COVID-19.
-At locus 9q34.2 the association coincided with the blood group locus.
-Further study found that patients with type A blood had a significantly higher risk of respiratory failure as a result of COVID-19 compared to people with other blood types, and type O blood was protective.
-In summary, the study identified a 3p21.31 gene cluster as a genetic susceptibility locus in patients with COVID-19 with respiratory failure and confirmed a potential involvement of the ABO blood-group system.
-Previously, non-genetic studies have implicated the involvement of ABO blood groups in COVID-19 susceptibility.
-While the findings do not prove a blood type connection, it appears to be a significant signal for a group that is of higher risk.
+A study published in the New England Journal of Medicine on June 17, 2020, reported on a genetic analysis of more than 1900 severely ill patients from Spain and Italy who had respiratory failure due to COVID-19.
+These severely ill patients were compared to over 2000 patients who were healthy, some of whom may have had COVID-19 but had only mild or no symptoms.
+Previous studies have suggested that a person’s blood type might influence COVID-19 susceptibility.
+Researchers identified a gene location that was common in many of the patients with respiratory failure due to COVID-19.
+This gene also overlaps with a gene that controls blood type.
+Further study found that people with type A blood had a significantly higher risk of respiratory failure due to COVID-19 compared to people with other blood types.
+Type O blood was protective.
+The findings do not indicate how blood types are related to respiratory failure in patients with COVID-19, but the findings do provide doctors with additional information to indicate which patients may be at higher risk of severe COVID-19.

 June 18, 2020

 Comorbidities increase death by a factor of 12 in COVID-19 cases